nirusgithub/projects/README.md

 •Create a remote repository

-•Push the local repository to company’s remote repositoryLink to download the code base
+•Push the local repository to company’s remote repository

+Link to download the code base